 How many days to spend in Bangkok

-Bangkok is a huuuge city with A LOT to offer, therefore packing your Bangkok itinerary to two-three days can be quite exhausting.
+Bangkok is a huuuge city with A LOT to offer.
+Therefore packing your Bangkok itinerary to two-three days can be quite exhausting.
 To enjoy your time here and make the most out of it, I suggest staying in Bangkok for at least four days.
-This way, you’ll have enough time to visit all the must-see attractions in Bangkok, may even plan day trips from Bangkok to the nearby towns, or enjoy a relaxing time at one of those beautiful places in Thailand.
+This way, you’ll have enough time to visit all the must-see attractions in Bangkok, may even plan some best day trips from Bangkok to the nearby towns, or enjoy a relaxing time at one of those beautiful places in Thailand.
 And if you plan on visiting it with family, here’s your Bangkok itinerary with kids.

 How to get from Bangkok airports to the city center